B.Sc: St. Xavier’s College (1995-1998), Tirunelveli, India; M.Sc., The American College (1999-2001), Ph.D.: National Chemical Laboratory, Pune, India

 Cardiff Catalysis Institute, Cardiff University

-Favourite thing to do in science The best thing about being a scientist is to think differently.
+Favourite thing to do in my job: The best thing about being a scientist is to think differently.
 We try to understand how things work and how to tune the things to suit our needs.
 Specifically i am interested in designing materials (catalysts) that could convert renewable waste materials to useful compounds.

 I am a catalysis chemist and interested in developing catalysts that convert renewable materials (CO2, waste biomass) to useful compounds.